361st Fighter Group Wall Art Preserved at RAF Molesworth

 Flight Sergeant Pinnell’s gravestone.
 Thanks to http://www.vliegtuigongevallen.nl.

 Flight Sergeant Kenneth John Pinnnell was 22 years old at the time of his death.
 His parents, Daniel John Pinnell and Mary Pinnell survived him.
 Flight Sergeant Pinnell was from Coventry.
 His grave is also in the Oosterbegraafplaats Enschede cemetery, the Netherlands.
-He and Flight Sergeant Royston rest a few meters away from one another.
-Quietly, restfully, these two brave aviators lie in a small corner of a foreign field and I’m reminded of the poet Rupert Brooke, who died on a hospital ship in the Mediterranean in 1915, and wrote:
+He and Flight Sergeant Adey rest a few meters away from one another.
+Quietly, restfully, these two brave aviators lie in a small corner of a foreign field and I’m reminded of the poet Rupert Brooke, who died on a hospital ship in the Mediterranean in 1915 wrote:

-IF I should die, think only this of me;
+If I should die, think only this of me:

 That there’s some corner of a foreign field